Fireworks: Noise

-Government regulations around the world
+Government regulations

 Australia

 Fireworks are illegal in most Australian states and territories, unless part of a display by a licensed pyrotechnician and with a permit.
-However Tasmania, ACT and Northern Territory allow consumer use with a permit (dependent on calendar date and circumstances).
-On 1 July for Territory Day you can freely use fireworks without a permit in the Northern Territory.
+However, Tasmania, ACT and Northern Territory allow consumer use with a permit (dependent on calendar date and circumstances).
+On 1 July for Territory Day one can freely use fireworks without a permit in the Northern Territory.

 Small novelties such as party poppers and sparklers are legal for consumers across Australia.

 On 24 August 2009, the ACT Government announced a complete ban on backyard fireworks.

 Canada

 The use, storage and sale of commercial-grade fireworks in Canada is licensed by Natural Resources Canada's Explosive Regulatory Division (ERD).
 Unlike their consumer counterpart, commercial-grade fireworks function differently, and come in a wide range of sizes from 50 mm up to 300 mm or more in diameter.
 Commercial grade fireworks require a Fireworks Operator Certificate (FOC), obtained from the ERD by completing a one-day safety course.
 There are two categories of FOC: one for pyrotechnics (those used on stage and in movies) and another for display fireworks (those used in dedicated fireworks shows).
 Each requires completion of its own course, although there are special categories of FOC which allow visiting operators to run their shows with the assistance of a Canadian supervisor.

-The display fireworks FOC has two levels: assistant (which allows you to work under a qualified supervisor until you are familiar with the basics), and fully licensed.
+The display fireworks FOC has two levels: assistant, and fully licensed.
 A fully licensed display fireworks operator can also be further endorsed for marine launch, flying saucers, and other more technically demanding fireworks displays.

 The pyrotechnician FOC has three levels: pyrotechnician (which allows work under a supervisor), supervising pyrotechnician, and special effects pyrotechnician (which allows the fabrication of certain types of pyrotechnic devices).
 Additionally, a special effects pyrotechnician can be endorsed for the use of detonating cord.

 Since commercial-grade fireworks are shells which are loaded into separate mortars by hand, there is danger in every stage of the setup.
 Setup of these fireworks involves the placement and securing of mortars on wooden or wire racks; loading of the shells; and if electronically firing, wiring and testing.
 The mortars are generally made of FRE (fiber-reinforced epoxy) or HDPE (high-density polyethylene).
 Older mortars made of sheet steel have been banned by most countries due to the problem of shrapnel produced during a misfire.